English as a Second Language - ESL 79

 (A requirement that must be completed before taking this course.)

-- Placement is determined by test scores on the CPT Accuplacer English as a Second Language Test or a minimum grade of 3.0 in ESL 064.
+- ESL 64 with a minimum grade of 3.0 or Placement is determined by test scores on the CPT Accuplacer English as a Second Language Test.

 Upon successful completion of the course, the student should be able to:

 - Identify personal pronunciation barriers to speech clarity.